Routers

 ## How Routers Work

-When a message arrives on a channel with a router assigned, the routing engine determines which agent should handle the conversation:
+Routers re-evaluate every inbound message.
+When a message arrives on a channel with a router assigned, the routing engine picks an agent and routes the message:

 ```